shinydevelopment/SimulatorStatusMagic/README.md

 * Run the target `SimulatorStatusMagicUniversalFramework` which generates a universal framework for both device and simulator.
 * Drag and drop the generated framework into your project.
-* Import the framework using `@import SimulatorStatusMagiciOS` in any file you may want to use it in.
+* Import the framework using `@import SimulatorStatusMagiciOS;` in any file you may want to use it in.

 ### Does this work on device?